 Dress clothes are worn at LDS baptisms, most women will have dresses/skirts on.
 Most men will have shirt/tie and boys might have khakis and a polo shirt.
 Feel free to wear whatever you’d prefer though.

 Mormon Baptism Outfit

 People being baptized wear white

 White clothes symbolize the purity of one after they have been baptized.
-Everyone who gets baptized in the LDS church wears white before and during the ordinance and will change into dress clothes afterward.
+Everyone who gets baptized in the LDS church wears white once they get to the church, as well as during the ordinance and will change into dress clothes afterward.
 The church actually owns the clothes, and members just borrow them while performing the ordinance.

 Eight is great

 LDS children are baptized at the age of 8, if they are willing/ready.
 Those joining the LDS church, as long as they are over eight, may be baptized at any time.
 If you’re a church member looking for more info on eight is great, I have a cool brochure.